dcamposliz/dataScience_stockMarket/README.md

 --

-PROCESS (more or less)
+The process to yield this project includes:

-	 - collect data
+	- Collecing data
-	 - clean data
+	- Cleaning / formatting data

-	 STASTITICAL PROCESS

-	  - we are trying to fit a statistical model that best fits using four different statistical tools

-	  TOOLS
+	- Fitting dependent and independent variables (data) into statistic models, using statistical tools with R

-	  	t-test significance
+		- T-test significance

-	  	confidence interval selection
+		- Confidence interval selection

-	  	backwards elimination of insignificant variables
+		- Backwards elimination of insignificant variables
+			- - when the p-value for the intercept is the largest (with respect to other variables' p-value), we stop dropping variables

-	  	BIC Procedure
+		- BIC Procedure

-	  	when the intercept value for AIC of the fit model is the smallest, you are done using drop1()
+			- when the AIC value for the intercept is the smallest (with respect to other variables' AIC value), we stop dropping variables

 --